Saratii/marching_cubes/README.md

-This is a heavyily optimized performance voxel engine.
+This is a heavily optimized performance voxel engine.

 It has real time graphics rendering, real time mesh generation, and real time persistant data storage.